ubco-W2022T1-cosc301/project-group10/README.md

 ## Describe your dataset in about 150-200 words

 This data set was provided by FiveThirtyEight and is a forecast of the 2021-2022 NHL season.
-While they have a data set with every game since the inaugural season in 1917-1918, we chose last year’s data as it would have both predicted and actualy outcomes of games.
+While they have a data set with every game since the inaugural season in 1917-1918, we chose last year’s data as it would have both predicted and actual outcomes of games.
 The data set gives each team a rating and tries to predict the outcome of the rest of the season based on thousands of simulated games.
 Throughout the season with each actual game played, the ratings of each team are updated and the simulation process is repeated.
 It is hard to know FiveThirtyEight’s purpose for the data set beyond an initial article, but they have prediction models for almost every sport that are all very reputable.
 The data set only requires the scores of each game and if they went into overtime/shootout to calculate the ratings.
 A little fun fact, NHL data is collected by a team of “scorers” at each stadium who keep track of every possible game time stat.

+Supplementary data for the distance between NHL cities has been provided by deep13.xyz.
+The data set, very simply, is a 32-by-32 table containing the distances between each NHL city and each of the others, in kilometers.
+The distance is "as the crow flies," based on the geographic coordinates of each NHL arena.
+The source itself states that the coordinates are "according to the internet, which is never wrong," which raises some slight concerns about the authenticity of the data; however, randomly chosen pairs of cities have accurate distances according to a Google Maps check.

 ## Team Members